function model(u, p, t)

 About the forward Euler method

 We plot the trajectory as a straight line locally.
-In each step, the next state variables (\(\vec{u}_{n+1}\)) is accumulated by the time step (dt) multiplied the derivative ( slope) at the current state (\(\vec{u}_{n}\)):
+In each step, the next state variables (\(\vec{u}_{n+1}\)) are accumulated by the time step (dt) multiplied the derivatives (slope) at the current state (\(\vec{u}_{n}\)):

 \[ \vec{u}_{n+1} = \vec{u}_{n} + dt \cdot f(\vec{u}_{n}, t_{n}) \]

 The ODE model.
-Exponential decay in this example
+Exponential decay in this example.

 Forward Euler method

-The self-made ODE solver
+A simple ODE solver

 # Time points